 What is the risk to the individual?

 The dangers of tobacco are well advertised-yet smokers and tobacco chewers continue to risk their lives and endanger those around them.
 Each year eight million people die from tobacco use-that is over 900 people every hour!
 The World Health Organization has committed May 31 as the World No Tobacco Day to remind us about the various ill effects of tobacco use.
-These include over 20 types of cancer, COPD which includes emphysema and chronic bronchitis as well as eye diseases and even rheumatoid arthritis.
+These include over 20 types of cancer, Chronic Obstructive Pulmonary Disease which includes emphysema and chronic bronchitis as well as eye diseases and even rheumatoid arthritis.
 The nicotine in tobacco is highly addictive and children in particular are at high risk of getting hooked.
 For every tobacco-induced death there are over thirty individuals living with the effects of tobacco.
 As a pulmonary and critical care physician, I have seen the effects up close.
 Grief and suffering is completely avoidable.
 Smokers suffer more dangerous effects when infected with COVID and have a higher chance of needing intensive care,

 How can we quit tobacco use?